dpotop/mlir-lus-public/README.md

 # Tool overview and structure of the repository

 The repository comprises 3 main folders:
-* **mlir-lus** contains the implementation of the lus and sync dialects, under the foem
+* **mlir-lus** contains the implementation of the lus and sync dialects, and of the command-line **mlirlus*** tool allowing compilation of specifications based on these dialects.
-* **mlir-prime** is a tool developed on top of MLIR
+* **mlir-prime** is a tool that exposes existing MLIR code transformations that are not exposed by the command-line transformation tools of MLIR.

-normalisation
-inlining
-passage de lus a sync+scf
-passade de sync a standard
+* **usecases** showcases the use of our new dialects on a few signal processing and ML applications.

 # Installation instructions